Professionals seeking a job in the design industry require good creativity and an understanding of aesthetics.

 When it comes to a resume, making subtle distinctions and keeping the ATS format concise is more efficient.
 This is something hiring teams are going to value.

-Aside from the design, you can demonstrate your innovative ability in your resume writing, e.g. how you use ATS resume keywords and adjusting certain parts of your resume.
+Aside from the design, you can demonstrate your innovative ability in your resume writing, e.g. how you use resume keywords and adjusting certain parts of your resume.
 Overall, focus on your strengths and highlight the things that make you uniquely qualified for the role.

 Final Piece of Advice